 We reviewed the 55" (XBR-55X930D).

 Update: We have received reports indicating a higher contrast ratio for the 65" (XBR-65X930D) at around 4000:1.
 It would also have worse 3D with more crosstalk.
+There are also reports of smearing present in dark scenes for the 65" model.
 If someone comes across a different type of panel used or differences between sizes, let us know and we will update our review.

 Compared to other TVs

 The Sony X930D is hard to justify with that many TVs that offer near as good picture quality for a much less money.
 Its competition is fierce.